-Those that choose to join us bring a world of experience and knowledge that becomes a springboard into the formal training structure and intentional practice routines that our founder, Ven.
-David Xi-Ken Sensei, has developed to facilitate a contemplative life that nurtures both the interior and social aspects of a Buddhist monastic contemporary ministry.
+Those that choose to join us bring a world of experience and knowledge that becomes a springboard into the formal training structure and intentional practice routines that our founder, Rev. David Shen-Xi Sensei, has developed to facilitate a contemplative life that nurtures both the interior and social aspects of a Buddhist contemporary ministry.
 Each one of us have developed unique spiritual perspectives that sustains our personal inner journey as we learn to walk the Buddhist path together.
 No matter what style of contemplative practice one has adopted from their previous experiences, OEB honors those experiences and works to find common ground from which one can grow and strengthen a pragmatic worldview based on the cultural language of understanding a Western spiritual experience can bring to Buddhist thought.

 The modern trend in Buddhist training is moving toward a more secular model in America as many that seek to explore Buddhism has expanded and challenged the nature of what Sangha means.
 It is no longer just about monks and nuns supported by the laity.
 In fact, most community Sanghas today are comprised of lay members of 25 individuals or less.
 Mediation and Dharma discourse makes up the activities of these centers along with part-time community engagement.
 They are often led by lay leaders supported by a venerable monk from their main affiliate.
 This trend will continue over the next few decades expanding the Western Buddhist community.
 This is traditionally how cultural transformation works.
 OEB has been establish to fulfill a growing interest from some in how they can live a contemplative structured life-practice reflecting a monastic pattern and lifestyle yet remain outside the walls of a traditional temple.
 Many come from other ministry traditions, and are looking to transition to a Buddhist practice with the purpose of community involvement.
 Not many Buddhist groups exist where one can augment their previous education and experience in a framework that takes these experiences into account.
 OEB has been developed to help in this transition, or continue the formal training one has started but with a more structured format.